 Why aren't officers out catching "real criminals" instead of writing tickets?

 - Our Department is committed to effective traffic enforcement to reduce accidents, apprehend impaired drivers and to ensure a high degree of safety on our roadways.
-In 2016, officers from the Department issued over 2,100 traffic citations and warnings to help keep our roadways safe.
+In 2018, officers from the Department performed over 3,800 traffic stops issuing citations, written warnings and verbal warnings to help keep our roadways safe.